Bulk update or create in Django 4.1

 update_fields=agency.stop_field_mapping.keys(),

-unique_fields=[”agency_id”, “stop_identifier”], # note we must use agency_id here
+unique_fields=[”agency_id”, “stop_identifier”], # note we must use agency_id not agency

 )